iterativ/elasticsearch-listindices/README.md

 ## ListIndices elasticsearch plugin

-List all index names in a cluster.
+List all indices existing in an elasticsearch node.

 ### Install ListIndices